 The Poplar Creek Prairie Stewards have transformed agricultural fields and farm homesteads into healthy native habitats- tallgrass prairie, oak woodland, savanna and wetland.
 Their efforts have seen native plants, birds and animals thrive.
 They also protect a jewel on the site: the Shoe Factory Nature Preserve, a remnant gravel hill prairie formed thousands of years ago by glacial deposits.
 Outdoor workdays are held every weekend all year.
 Volunteers receive training and tools for all activities and are supervised by knowledgeable personnel.
 You just need a willingness to get involved and learn!Students age 18 and older are welcome.
-Volunteers under age 18 must be accompanied by a parent or a legal guardian during the workday, and who will sign for the minor on the Volunteer Day Waiver sign-in sheet at the beginning of the workday.
+Volunteers under age 18 must be accompanied by a parent or a legal guardian during the workday.
+Volunteers under age 18 must have their volunteer waiver signed by a parent or legal guardian.

 Schedule Slots Available!